BSyntax/sliikandco/README.md

 # Sliik & Co. — Fashion E-Commerce Website

 Sliik & Co. is a modern, fully responsive e-commerce platform built with React, Express, Node.js, and MongoDB.
 It delivers a sleek and seamless online shopping experience for fashion enthusiasts who value both style and usability.

+⚠️ This is a **demo e-commerce project** for job applications and showcasing my skill in React and Node.js, MongoDB.
+All product images are used for **educational purposes only** and belong to their respective owners.

 ## Overview